Quantum Entanglement, Stratified Spaces, and Topological Matter: Towards Entanglement-Sensitive Langlands Data: Introduction

 Although we work with pure, Abelian bands in the Haldane model, the construction extends naturally.
 For mixed states, one can replace the Berry connection and QGT by the Uhlmann connection \cite{UHLMANN1986229} and Bures metric \cite{ea597a5b-585e-3c6e-addd-8b28005c1eb6}.
 The same witness filter then isolates the entanglement‑sensitive part of the Uhlmann phase and mixed‑state QFI, and its jumps across stratification walls should again be captured by Hecke modification.
 For non‑Abelian bands with degeneracies, the witness sign $S$ reduces the structure group $U(N)$ to a Levi subgroup $L$, so that non‑Abelian Wilson loops and Hecke modifications act on matrix‑valued responses.

 This paper is organized as follows.
-In Sec.~\ref{sec:framework}, we recall the stratified space framework with sector projectors and duality.
+In Sec.~\ref{sec:framework}, we recall the stratified space framework with sector projectors and duality, add a summary table of the main filtered observables, and explain in a cautious way the Hecke/Langlands interpretation used later.
 In Sec.~\ref{sec:model} we explore entanglement across a stratified space associated with the Haldane model.
-Sec.~\ref{sec:setup} describes our setup.
-Sec.~\ref{sec:single_orbit} derives exact lattice identities for the sector integrals $\nu_\pm$ and for the graded response $\nu$, and verifies them across the phase diagram.
-Sec.~\ref{sec:multi} extends the construction to multiple orbitals, defines the matrix‑valued curvature‑weighted coherence $J_F$, and demonstrates reconstruction of $J_F$ along with the Levi‑type classification of $S$.
-In Sec.~\ref{sec:QGT}, we introduce the $S$-filtered QFI and QGT, and explore its relation to the conventional QFI and QGT.
+Sec.~\ref{sec:setup} describes our setup, parameter conventions, and numerical protocol near the singular locus.
+Sec.~\ref{sec:single_orbit} derives exact lattice identities for the sector integrals $\nu_\pm$ and for the graded response $\nu$, clarifies their physical interpretation in terms of mode entanglement, and verifies them across the phase diagram, including the new $t_2$-dependence plots.
+Sec.~\ref{sec:multi} extends the construction to multiple orbitals, defines the matrix‑valued curvature-weighted coherence $J_F$, discusses fixed-embedding versus basis-covariant statements, and demonstrates reconstruction of $J_F$ along with the Levi‑type classification of $S$.
+In Sec.~\ref{sec:QGT}, we introduce the $S$-filtered QFI and QGT, relate them to recent geometry-entanglement results, and explore their relation to the conventional QFI and QGT.
 Sec. \ref{sec:conclusion} concludes and outlines future directions.